HackYourFuture-CPH/program/contributing/README.md

 ./lint --fix
 ```

+> [!TIP]
+> On **Windows** you cannot run bash scripts natively.
+In this case, open the folder in your Git Bash shell and run the commands from in there.

 ### Existing issues

 Very briefly: check the project board "Todo" column, choose one ideally near the top, assign it, clone the repo, do it, make a PR, get feedback, profit.